Chocolate Satin Pie

 • Place water in a mixing bowl.
 Sprinkle gelatin over water.
 Set aside.

-Small bowl of water and Gelatin for Chocolate Satin Pie.
+Small bowl of water and Gelatin with package box.

 • Whisk egg, milk, sugar, and cocoa powder in a small saucepan until smooth.
 Heat on low, stirring constantly, until mixture is slightly thickened.
 Add mixture to gelatin and stir until smooth.
 Set aside.